 3) You Find Red Spots on Your Bed

 One of the biggest signs of bed bugs is seeing red spots or bed bug shells on your bed or other surfaces.
 After they attack you and feed off of your blood, they will leave blood stains on whatever surface the attack occurred.
 In most cases, it will be on the ends of your bed.

-They leave behind shells because they grow into new forms as they slowly mature.
-These shells are usually a brownish colour and are pretty easy to spot when you’re looking for a sign of the bed bugs infestation.
+These red stains are pretty easy to spot when you’re looking for a sign of the bed bugs infestation.

 4) You Smell a Musty Odor